 Address: 5905 Wilshire Blvd, Los Angeles, CA 90036, USA

 Yet another classic photo spot in LA not to be missed.
 I’ve been on two different occasions – first time at sunset and second during broad daylight.
 Sunset was more crowded although with this being such a popular tourist attraction, it’s basically mission impossible to take photos without anyone in the background.
 You either gotta have the patience to wait around for that perfect moment or I’d advise you to visit super early in the morning.
 The installation is outdoors so it’s accessible regardless of whether or not the museum is open.

 Address: 2800 E Observatory Rd, Los Angeles, CA 90027, USA

-Another one of my fave.
+Another one of my faves.
 Parking here can be a bitch.
 I suggest you either take an Uber up or park near the bottom and hike up by foot.
-And I know I know, if you’ve been doing some homework for your LA trip already, it may seem like I’m simply quoting TripAdvisor.
+And I know I know, if you’ve been doing some homework for your California trip already, it may seem like I’m simply quoting TripAdvisor on best things to do in Los Angeles.
 Keep on reading to uncover more hidden places to take pictures in LA.